Careers360 Logo

 • Metabolism: The collection of carrying out several biological reactions in the living being comprises of the metabolism.
 Metabolism includes the breakdown and the formation of various molecules to carry out the biological reactions in living organisms.
 Since metabolism requires a system comprised of cells to be carried out, it is quite evident that this cannot be done in non-living things.
 Though a few in-vitro reactions have been tried in the laboratories to imitate metabolism, that is not real metabolism.
 Thus, metabolism is one of the defining features of life.

-• Reproduction: Reproductions is carried out by the living organisms to produce off-springs like them.
-The reproduction could be either sexual reproduction or asexual reproduction, but the act of producing off-springs of your own kind is a feature of the living organisms alone.
-Though there are a few living organisms like the worker bee, that does not reproduce, that does not take reproduction down as a defining feature of the life forms because reproduction cannot be carried out in the non-living things.
+• Reproduction: Reproductions are carried out by living organisms to produce offspring like them.
+Reproduction could be either sexual reproduction or asexual reproduction, but the act of producing offspring of your kind is a feature of living organisms alone.
+Though there are a few living organisms like the worker bee, that do not reproduce, that does not take reproduction down as a defining feature of the life forms because reproduction cannot be carried out in non-living things.
 Thus, reproduction is a defining feature of life forms.

-• Response to stimuli: The stimuli can be felt by the organisms wither externally in the form of temperature, touch, light, etc. or internally via the hormones like dopamine, estrogen, etc. The response to the stimuli is a defining feature for the living beings because they are able to sense a change in their environment whether externally or internally and respond to it in the most suitable way according to their own convenience.
-This sense of consciousness is absent in the non-living beings, and thus, it is a defining feature of the living forms.
+• Response to stimuli: The stimuli can be felt by the organisms either externally in the form of temperature, touch, light, etc. or internally via hormones like dopamine, estrogen, etc. The response to the stimuli is a defining feature for living beings because they can sense a change in their environment whether externally or internally and respond to it most appropriately according to their convenience.
+This sense of consciousness is absent in non-living beings, and thus, it is a defining feature of the living forms.

-This arrangement from the cellular level up to the organs level is an extremely advanced and complicated manner of structural organization which cannot be made in the non-living beings.
-The arrangement of each cell organelle matter as the different arrangements form different cells; each cell arrangement further makes different tissues, and each arrangement of tissues makes different organs.
-This level of the hierarchy is not possible in the non-lining things, and thus the structural organization is a defining feature of the living beings.
+This arrangement from the cellular level up to the organ level is an extremely advanced and complicated manner of structural organization which cannot be made in non-living beings.
+The arrangement of each cell organelle matters as the different arrangements form different cells; each cell arrangement further makes different tissues, and each arrangement of tissues makes different organs.
+This level of hierarchy is not possible in non-lining things, and thus the structural organization is a defining feature of living beings.

 Question:2